Image via Studio Padron–see more on 6sqft

 7. Add Woodsy Charm and Seasonal Decor ↑

-From gourds and pumpkins to festive wreaths and cut berries, there are a multitude of ways to add some fall and winter flavor to a living space.
-Other seasonal materials include pressed foliage and pinecones that can be used for exciting DIY projects and help keep the autumnal decor update under budget.
+From festive wreaths and cut berries to cute wreaths and woodsy accents, there are a multitude of ways to add some winter flavor to a living space.
+Other seasonal materials include pressed foliage and pinecones that can be used for exciting DIY projects and help keep the decor update under budget.
 Try creating layered vignettes on mantles or console tables.

 8. Change out Your Summer Shades ↑

 Efficiently heating your home during winter is both a financially and environmentally responsible decision.
 Now that you’ve updated your bedding, you should do the same overhaul for your window treatments.
 In warmer months you may adorn them with bamboo shades or breezy fabric, but thick curtains can be one of the main ways to protect your house from losing heat through the windows.
 So as winter gets closer, swap out your light and airy treatments for a thicker option providing more insulation and natural coziness.
 Honeycomb, or cellular shades, are also excellent for improving insulation.

 Shorter days and longer nights means that daylight is a rare commodity.
 With the extra darkness in toe why not add some romantic candle-lit ambiance to your home?
 In addition to the warm glow, candles can be a great way to add inviting winter-time fragrances to your at-home experience.
 The candle light and relaxing aromas will help to relive the stress and anxiety from work and hopefully take the edge off the extra toll of commuting in the cold.

 10. Craft Door and Window Draft Guards ↑